tseringlamanyc/Pursuit-Core-iOS-ColorGuessingGameExercise/README.md

 Try to refactor any duplicated code into functions.

 The game is kinda easy.
-Change your code so that the random colors geneterated have rgb values that are closer together.
+Change your code so that the random colors generated have rgb values that are closer together.

 Add the ability for the user to select the dificulty level.